putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 "Sir, yes, sir."

-The squad leader turned his gaze elsewhere. *New recruits.
+For a moment the leader found himself wondering how old the trooper was before he turned his gaze elsewhere. *New recruits.
 Always the same."*

 The squad leader began to consider what this moon was all about.
-He gave little thought to the scenery beyond what he and his men might be facing here.
-The landing pad towered so tall over a clearing that it dwarfed even the giant trees that surrounded it.
+Another place he'd never even heard of but now had to understand.
+He gave little thought to the scenery beyond what he and his squad might be facing.
+The landing pad towered so tall that it dwarfed even the giant trees that surrounded it.
 These ancient behemoths stretched off into the distance.
-Treetops nearest the landing platform had been scorched and burned away by comings and goings of countless shuttles.
-But beyond, as far at the squad leader’s eyes could see, stretched a sea of green treetops swaying in the breeze.
+Treetops nearest the platform had been scorched and burned away by comings and goings of countless shuttles.
+But beyond, as far at the squad leader could see, stretched a sea of green treetops swaying in the breeze.
 What was beneath was unknown.

 Not the best situation, to be sure.
-He'd seen worse.
-Been in far worse.
+He'd seen worse -- been in far worse.
 If the squad leader was anything, he was a trooper who had long defied the odds.
 A squad coming back with fewer troopers was not uncommon.
 Leaders like him had survived this brutal attrition -- often by chance.
 He'd been in -- what -- dozens of firefights.
 More than once he'd been the only to return.
 Luck had kept him alive, but staying alive had honed his instincts.

 He looked at his assembled squad.
 They looked like any other group he'd led.
 He'd rarely even seen them with their helmets off.
 Maybe it was for the best.
 Still, he wanted to see every one of them come back.
 He always did.
 But he knew the odds.